 Scientific Laboratory Building: is a building or area where research, experiments, and measurement in medical, and life sciences are performed and/or stored requiring examination of fine details.
 The building may include workbenches, countertops, scientific instruments, and supporting offices.

-Section 100.1 is modified as follows:

-SHADING – is the protection from heat gains because of direct solar radiation by permanently attached exterior devices of building elements, interior shading devices, glazing material, adherent materials, including items located outside the building footprint such as Heritage trees or high rise buildings that may affect shading.

 Section 110.2 is modified as follows: